The best sales to shop today: Adidas, Allswell, Le Creuset and more | CNN Underscored

 - Tick those pre-Thanksgiving house projects off the list with The Home Depot’s deal of the day: up to $100 off of Milwaukee cordless power tools.

-- These top-rated, crystal-clear Sony True Wireless Noise Cancelling Earbuds are just $174.99 after a factory-certified refurb today at Woot!.
+- These top-rated, crystal-clear Sony True Wireless Noise-Canceling Earbuds are just $174.99 after a factory-certified refurb today at Woot!.

 - Pick up some good vibes to wear during the Life Is Good Friends and Family Sale.
 You can take 25% off on the brand’s full range of T-shirts, baseball caps and more.